 (C) The Nobel prize was awarded for the best contribution in only four fields initially.

-(D) Women in general are more inclined to working on world peace than on other subjects.
+(D) Women in general are more inclined to work on world peace than on other subjects.

 Answer:

-(D) Women in general are more inclined to working on world peace than on other subjects.
+(D) Women in general are more inclined to work on world peace than on other subjects.

 (viii) The maximum number of Women Nobel Laureates was recorded in ___________.
 [1]